 Arthur Espiritu is a winner of the distinguished 2009 George London Award.
-Furthermore he received the Scala award at the Belvedere Competition in Vienna, won top prizes in with competitions such as The Irene Dalis Competition, Opera Birmingham Competition, Placed Second in the Finals of The Metropolitan Opera National Council Auditions.
-He earned both a BA an MM degree from The University of New Orleans and an Artist Diploma from Oberlin College Conservatory of Music.
-His teachers are Dr. Raquel Cortina, Dr. Robert C. White Jr. and the late Professor/Pedagog Richard Miller.
-He still studies with Dr. White in New York and Dr. Cortina in New Orleans
+Furthermore he won the La Scala award at the Belvedere Competition in 2007.
+He then won top prizes in with competitions such as The Irene Dalis Competition Opera San Jose, California, Opera Birmingham Voice Competition, Alabama, Finalist and Prize winner of The Regional Metropolitan Opera National Council Auditions.
+Winner of numerous NATS competition Southern District, Prize winner of the National Opera Association Vocal Competition in New York.